suveerprithipal/testfactorylogic/README.md

 ##How to use this appliation.

+Open it up and hit the play button or just run from commandline!

 ### Access the Db
 Upon startup your database is setup and preloded!
 H2 prvides a web form to access the database visually, simply navigate to #http://localhost:8080/h2-console to access the form,